 It's an older game, and it shows, both in a cruder design and in a richer array of potential features (such as pets and guilds).
 While it is free-to-play, there's a strong push to "go premium" in order to access more areas and get more buffs.
 I then spent a lot of time imagining the types of gamers who would actually go for this, a more enjoyable experience than playing the game.

-We're five titles up and five titles down, and nothing's wooed me yet.
-But there's always the remining batch!
-While I give those a try, let me know in the comments if you have a particular favorite mobile MMO and what drew you to it.Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
+Justin "Syp" Olivetti enjoys counting up to ten, a feat that he considers the apex of his career.
 If you'd like to learn how to count as well, check out The Perfect Ten.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.